malium/Greaper/README.md

 I've been a programmer for long time now (about 11 years), I started with programming PICAXE microcontrollers in BASIC and later in C. Then I moved to graphics and game programming in Java and later in C++ and currently I'm developing a Game using Unity therefore C#.
 What I mean by explainig my background is that I've touched from very low-level stuff to a fairly high-level, meaning that I can understand the concernings from a Low-level programmer to the concernings from a fairly high-level programmer, and I think that this is implemented in Greaper.
+I've been merging all my experince into a library and thats how Greaper started!
+At the beginning was my own toy graphics engine, but it grew probably too much.

 ## What is Greaper?

-I've been merging all my experince into a library and that how Greaper started!
-At the beginning was my own toy graphics engine, but it grew probably too much.
-That's why I say that Greaper is not an Engine because the main target is any type of application but real-time graphics applications will have support first but it will not end there.
+Greaper is a super modular application framework, with cross-platform between Windows and Linux.

 ## Why so much modularity?